-- The new “Trade-All in One” tool significantly improves Schwab’s capability for two side option trades (e.g, spreads, calendars, buy-writes)
+- The “Trade-All in One” tool significantly improves Schwab’s capability for multi-sided option trades (e.g, spreads, calendars, buy-writes, butterflies, condors)

 - Once you select your trade the options appear at top (see snapshot below).
 You can then further customize the options you want (e.g., strikes, expirations)—this avoids significant frustration if you have a different opinion than the tool on what the strikes for say a strangle should be…

 - You can add additional tabs to the tool.
 I use this for displaying alternate option strategies, or the plain options chains with all the Greeks